SCjona/watermeter/README.md

 ## 🧩 Example Configuration

-Create a file named `config.json` based off the [configration example in this repository](./config-example.json)
+Create a file named `config.json` based off the [configration example in this repository](./config-example.json).
+Also create a `value.txt` file with your current meter reading for context aware parsing.

 ---